piotrwitek/typesafe-actions/README.md

 // (title: string) => { type: 'todos/ADD'; payload: Todo; }
 ```

 > **WARNING:** When using string constants for action `type`, please be sure to use simple string literals.
-Don't use string concatenation, template strings or object map because your `type` will lose the type information, widening to it's supertype `string` (this is how TypeScript works).
+Don't use string concatenation, template strings or object map because your `type` will lose the type information, widening to its supertype `string` (this is how TypeScript works).

 ```ts
 // example './constants.js' file